 Private commercial real estate comes with a host of benefits related to favorable tax treatment.

 First, depreciation allows a property’s owner to expense a portion of the asset’s value each year to account for its physical deterioration.
 The expense offsets income, which serves to lower the taxable income the investor shows on his or her tax return at the end of the year.
 This means the investor owes less in taxes than they would otherwise.

 Second, upon the sale of the asset, the owner may use a strategy known as a “1031 Exchange” to defer taxes on a gain.
 Repeated use of a 1031 Exchange may allow an owner to defer taxes indefinitely, which serves to boost overall returns.

 But, a private commercial real estate investment isn’t without risk.
 There are several to be aware of.

-The primary risk associated with private commercial real estate is the lack of liquidity.
-In many cases, a private real estate investment, especially those of the indirect variety, require that an investor’s money be tied up for five or more years.
+- Illiquid: Private equity and direct purchases can be illiquid, especially in times of market distress.
+In many cases, a private real estate investment, especially those of the indirect variety, requires that an investor’s money be tied up for five or more years.

 Finding the Right Investment Strategy

-Whether you’re just getting started or searching for ways to diversify your portfolio, we’re here to help.
-If you’d like to learn more about our middle market retail investment opportunities, contact us at (800) 605-4966 or email@example.com for more information.
+If you would like to learn more about our commercial real estate investment opportunities, contact us at (800) 605-4966 or email@example.com for more information.